tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 If the server has no record of the token but the offset is non-zero, it MUST respond with 404 (Not Found) status code.

-The server MUST terminate any ongoing Upload Transfer Procedure for the same token before processing the request body.
+The server MUST terminate any ongoing Upload Transfer Procedure for the same token after validating the request headers before processing the request body.
+Since the client cannot perform multiple transfers in parallel, the server can assume that the previous attempt has already failed.
+Therefore, the server MAY abruptly terminate the previous HTTP connection or stream.

 If the offset in the `Upload-Offset` header does not match the existing file size, the server MUST respond with 400 (Bad Request) status code.